kobzevvv/help-find-job/.github/DEPLOYMENT.md

 **This has been fixed** - all workflows now use current GitHub Actions versions (v4).

+### GitHub Deployment Creation Failure
+If you see: `❌ ARCHITECTURAL ISSUE: GitHub deployment creation failed`

+**This has been fixed** - The deployment now uses a **robust fallback strategy**:

+1. **First:** Attempts to create GitHub deployment record for full tracking
+2. **If that fails:** Continues with Cloudflare deployment anyway
+3. **Result:** Your bot gets deployed even if GitHub API has issues

+**Common causes:**
+- Branch protection rules requiring status checks
+- Repository permission limitations
+- GitHub API rate limiting

+**Impact:** Cloudflare deployment succeeds, but GitHub deployment tracking may be disabled.

 ### Production Deployment Not Running Automatically
 This is **by design**.
 Production deployments require manual approval for safety.